heggink/domoticz-nuki/README.md

 | **Lock device** | For each lock configured in the bridge |

 ## To do
+1) Test multiple locks per bridge (anyone?)
-1) Delete the callback on deletion of the device Currently, all callbacks need to be removed manually: http://[IP OF THE BRIDGE]:8080/callback/remove?id=[ID CREATED BY THE PLUGIN]&token=[TOKEN]
+2) Delete the callback on deletion of the device Currently, all callbacks need to be removed manually: http://[IP OF THE BRIDGE]:8080/callback/remove?id=[ID CREATED BY THE PLUGIN]&token=[TOKEN]
 Callbacks can be easily listed: http://[IP OF THE BRIDGE]:8080/callback/list?token=[TOKEN]
 # Please note that a max of 3 callbacks is allowed